 - Fact-check all health claims: Do they align with the current body of scientific evidence?

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

-If your urine is cloudy, it may mean something is amiss with your urinary tract.
-While cloudy urine doesn’t typically indicate a medical emergency, it can be a sign of a serious medical problem.
+If your urine is cloudy, it may mean a problem in your urinary tract.
+While it doesn’t typically indicate a medical emergency, it can signify a serious medical problem.